stuartshay/nyc-landmarks-vector-db/memory-bank/activeContext.md

 - Testing vector operations with different metadata formats to ensure backward compatibility
 - Validating that the streamlined main script maintains feature parity with the original implementation
 - Ensuring the improved vector query capabilities work correctly with all filtering combinations

+## Wikipedia API Improvement Analysis

+### Identified Issues in Current Implementation

+1. **HTTP Request Inefficiencies**:

+   - No connection pooling or session reuse
+   - Basic timeout configuration
+   - Limited HTTP client configuration
+   - Inefficient sequential processing of requests

+1. **Lack of Caching**:

+   - No caching mechanism for Wikipedia content or API responses
+   - Redundant fetching of the same content
+   - No TTL-based invalidation strategy

+1. **Simplistic Rate Limiting**:

+   - Fixed delay regardless of response times or API requirements
+   - No adaptive rate limiting based on response headers
+   - Lacks sophisticated backoff strategies

+1. **Basic Error Handling**:

+   - Limited retry logic for specific exception types
+   - No circuit breaker pattern to prevent cascading failures
+   - Insufficient logging for debugging purposes

+1. **Content Extraction Limitations**:

+   - BeautifulSoup parsing could be more robust
+   - No fallback mechanisms for different page structures
+   - HTML scraping instead of direct API integration

+1. **Metadata Collection Inefficiencies**:

+   - Collecting metadata separately for each article
+   - No reuse of metadata across related articles
+   - Limited bulk processing capabilities

+1. **API Response Processing**:

+   - Immediate processing of entire responses
+   - Memory-intensive operations for large articles
+   - No streaming or generator-based processing

+### Improvement Strategy

+The implementation strategy will follow a phased approach, starting with quick wins that provide immediate benefits while laying the groundwork for more comprehensive improvements in later phases.
+Each phase will include thorough testing to ensure backward compatibility and maintain system integrity.